-Session 2.7
+SESSION 2.7

-Session Objectives This session enables participants to:

-Explore the core concepts underpinning of participatory survey techniques based on Participatory Rural Appraisal (PRA) Assess the best circumstances in which to use PRA Highlight the constraints of using PRA Use various participatory survey techniques

-Rural Transport Knowledge Base This session incorporates information from:

-materials used with this session Participatory rural appraisal Edited by: A.S.C.
-Davis, TRL Limited

-IDL's experience of participatory techniques used in field based research and surveys

-Training Materials Presentations 2.7 Principles and Techniques for Participatory Rural Transport Surveys

-Activity Sheets

-33 Participatory Mapping of Transport

-34 Venn Diagrams

-35 Travel Time Budgets and Activity Profiles

-36 Matrix ranking

-37 Transport and Gender Issues

-38 Applying PRA to rural transport
+Session Objectives By the end of the session participants will be able to: Describe the principles underpinning Participatory Rural Appraisal (PRA) and participatory techniques Demonstrate the use four PRA techniques Analyse the best circumstances in which to use PRA and participatory techniques Identify the constraints of using PRA Rural Transport Knowledge Base materials used with this session This session incorporates information from: Participatory rural appraisal Edited by: A.S.C.
+Davis, TRL Limited IDL's experience of participatory techniques used in field based research and surveys Training Materials Presentations 2.7 Principles and Techniques for Participatory Rural Transport Surveys Activity Sheets 47 Participatory Mapping of Transport 48 Venn Diagrams 49 Travel Time Budgets and Activity Profiles 50 Matrix ranking 51 Transport and Gender Issues 52 Applying PRA to rural transport

 Key Topics Training Methods 1.
 Introduction Presentation 2.
-Participatory Rural Appraisal (PRA): core concepts and principles 2.1 Background to PRA Q & A Presentation with discussion 2.2 Principals for conducting PRAs 2.3 Range of participatory techniques Presentation with discussion Ideas Gathering Presentation with discussion Q & A Presentation with discussion Participatory techniques for exploring rural transport issues Presentation 3.1 Participatory Mapping of Transport - paper 3.2 Participatory Mapping of Transport - objects 3.3 Modelling 3.4 Venn Diagrams 3.5 Travel Time Budgets and Activity Profiles 3.6 Matrix Ranking (and scoring) 3.7 Transport and Gender Analysis Practical Group Activities and Q & A 4.
-Constraints of PRA Methods Q & A Presentation with discussion Group discussion Concluding remarks
+Participatory Rural Appraisal (PRA): core concepts and principles 2.1 Background to PRA Q & A Presentation with discussion 2.2 Principals for conducting PRAs 2.3 Range of participatory techniques Presentation with discussion Ideas Gathering Presentation with discussion Q & A Presentation with discussion 3.
+Participatory techniques for exploring rural transport issues Presentation 3.1 Participatory Mapping of Transport - paper 3.2 Participatory Mapping of Transport - objects 3.3 Modelling 3.4 Venn Diagrams 3.5 Travel Time Budgets and Activity Profiles 3.6 Matrix Ranking (and scoring) 3.7 Transport and Gender Analysis Practical Group Activities and Q & A 4.
+Constraints of PRA Methods Q & A Presentation with discussion Group discussion Summary of session 2.7